 2. High Resource Costs: Energy, Time, and Data

 AI models often produce results without a clear explanation of the underlying logic.
 This lack of transparency reduces trust, especially in sensitive fields like healthcare or law.
 Without clear paths from input to result, humans can’t fully rely on the system.
-This “black box” issue is a major limitation of AI.
+This “black box” issue is a major limitation of AI and a clear shortcoming of artificial intelligence in high-stakes environments.

 As a matter of fact, a study found that explainable AI models led to a five-fold decrease in the median error rate of human decisions in real-world tasks compared to black-box models.
 This highlights the importance of transparency in AI systems.